-“Thank you,” Bassam said, “It’s people like you that light hope for a man of faith like me.
+“Thank you,” said Bassam, “It’s people like you that light hope for a man of faith like me.

 “I too don’t pretend to know the future,” Bassam continued.
 “Still one must prepare.
 The plan is that Ahmat will go to StarHall when he is eight years old and be groomed to lead in times to come.
 It’s a tradition in many parts of the world, including Saburia, that children leave home after they turn eight to train for critical roles.
 The young boy who now works for me is from a village headman’s family far away.
 With all the opportunities I give him, he’ll go far.

-“But now I’ve told Abdul that the baby is half-foreign.
+“But now I’ve told my family that the baby is half-foreign.
 One has to be a full-blooded indigenous Saburian and also from the royal family to ascend to our throne.
-Now our family no longer needs to fear Ahmat as a possible future usurper.
+Now they no longer need to fear Ahmat as a possible future usurper.

 “As for our new king, he’ll marry soon too, and they’ll need your technology to help him to have healthy children.

 “Since I wasn’t going to be king,” Bassam said, “I didn’t have to marry someone noble.
 I didn’t even marry for love, but if you met my wife and family — you wouldn’t know, and our children are healthy because my wife and I are not related.